HelenHelene/eportfolio/RMPP/RMPP_Unit04_Activity.md

 ## Reflections
 In completing this outline for the literature review on the financial impact of ransomware and malware in Hong Kong, I have developed a clearer understanding of how to begin a thematic literature search.
 I have also gained helpful advice from our tutor on how to improve my approach for the upcoming assignment.
 By conducting an initial search of thematic literature, I encountered the lively debate on whether to pay ransoms, which adds an intriguing angle to the review.

-Looking ahead, my next step will be to delve deeper into relevant case studies and empirical data, so that I can either validate or question existing evidence on financial costs, mitigation strategies, and policy implications.
-Ultimately, ensuring a meticulously structured, evidence-based review will be beneficial not only for scholarly research but also for informing practical, policy-focused decisions.
 <br><br>

 ---